 Vancouver, WA 98663

-Become a passholder at Firstenburg, Marshall or the Vancouver Tennis Center.
-Swim, play, work out or take group exercise classes for a low monthly fee.
+Become a passholder at Firstenburg or Marshall Community Center.
 Firstenburg Community Center offers both SilverSneakers® and Silver&Fit® programs.
-The SilverSneakers® Fitness Program is offered in partnership with select health plans at no additional cost for Medicare-eligible members.
-The Silver&Fit® Fitness Program is designed specifically for Medicare beneficiaries and includes a membership at our facility.
-Firstenburg Community Center offers a variety of over 35 senior exercise classes per week, including SilverSneakers® and Silver&Fit® formats!
-We invite our regular senior members to participate in these classes as long as we have room.
+SilverSneakers® is offered in partnership with select health plans at no additional cost for Medicare-eligible members.
+Silver&Fit® is designed specifically for Medicare beneficiaries and includes a membership at Firstenburg.
+We invite our all seniors to participate in these classes as long as we have room.

 Contact Tammy Jones, Senior Fitness Advisor, at 360-487-7038 to learn more about our partnership with SilverSneakers® and Silver&Fit® and to find out if you are eligible for a no-additional cost membership!

 Since 1971 Parks & Recreation has provided people over the age of 50 affordable group travel.
 These day-long trips explore attractions, events, festivals, cultural activities and destinations near and far with varied levels of difficulty.
-You'll meet new people and make friends.
 Trips are planned in advance and escorted by trained volunteers.
 All you need to do is sit back and enjoy the ride!

 Stay active, meet new people and have fun!
-A new adventure awaits you every Tuesday year-round and could take place anywhere from Columbia River Gorge to the Pacific Ocean.
+A new adventure awaits you every Monday or Tuesday and could take place anywhere from Columbia River Gorge to the Pacific Ocean.

 The Messenger is the 3rd largest newspaper in Clark County.
 It is mailed for free to anyone 50 or older who requests it.
-Read about health, education and leisure information, legislative issues and other matters of interest to SW Washington's senior residents.
+Topics include entertainment, travel, health, wellness and a retirement guide for 50+ residents of Clark County, Washington.

 Enjoy a hot, nutritious meal provided by Meals on Wheels People, a nonprofit organization.
 Anyone 60 years of age and older is welcome to join us for lunch, regardless of income level.
-Lunches happen Monday - Friday from 11:30 a.m. to 1:00 p.m.
-A donation of $3 per meal is suggested.
+Lunches happen Monday - Friday from 11:30 a.m. to 12:30 p.m. at Firstenburg Community Center and Luepke Senior Center.
+Donations appreciated.

-For more detailed information about home delivery or volunteer opportunities contact:
+For more detailed information about home delivery or volunteer opportunities call 360-695-3847.